nosqlbench/nosqlbench/driver-jmx/src/main/resources/jmx.md

      readvar: Value
      as_type: int
      as_name: pending_tasks
+     # process or thread, process is default
+     scope: process

 ```

-The `as_type` and `as_name` are optional, and if provided will set the name and data type used in
+The `as_type` and `as_name`, and `scope` are optional, and if provided will set the name and
-the thread local variable map.
+data type used in the thread local variable map, and whether the variable is stored in the
+thread scope or the process (global) scope.

 - *as_type* can be any of long, int, double, float, byte, short, or String.
 If the original type
 is convertable to a number, then it will be converted to a number and then to the desired type.
 If it